-Some of the serious risks that can be associated by the DIY stove installations are listed below;
+Some of the serious risks that can be associated with the DIY stove installations are listed below;

 The wood burning stove can lead to instant illness when installed poorly on chimneys without the chimney lining.
 When the chimney lining is missing it will lead to the accumulation of the carbon monoxide.
 This will prevent the gas from the burning wood not moving out through the chimney and it can flow inwards into the house.
 Therefore when the DIY stove installation is poorly installed and is left to warm the house during the night one will die from invisible and aroma less carbon monoxide poisoning that happens without one noticing that they are suffocating.
 Hence always leave it to the experts to handle your stove installation (Always ask for there HETAS ID to ensure they are qualified to do the install).